joachim-gassen/botex/README.md

 - [X] Implement other otree forms than numeric and integer (Select)
 - [X] Create a framed variant of the trust game (or pick an alternative with a more accounting like framing)
 - [X] Run experiment and compare findings.
-- [ ] Refactor into package and separate project respositories
+- [ ] Refactor into package and separate project repositories
 - [ ] Showcase and decide on next steps